+Only few studies have discussed perception latency.
 Li et al. \cite{li2020towards} underscored the significance of addressing latency in online vision-based perception systems.
 To tackle this issue, they introduced a methodology for assessing the real-time performance of perception systems, effectively balancing accuracy and latency.
 However, it is important to note that the paper primarily focuses on proposing a metric and benchmark for evaluating the real-time performance of perception systems, rather than offering a direct solution for vehicle control.
 While their approach provides valuable insights into quantifying the trade-off between accuracy and latency in perception systems, it does not directly address the challenges associated with mitigating latency in autonomous driving scenarios.
-Our previous work\cite{khalil2023anec}, addressed the \textit{perception latency} issue by proposing the \textit{Adaptive Neural Ensemble Controller (ANEC)}.
-However, \textit{ANEC} assumed \textit{perception latency} to be constant and did not address time-varying latency.
+Khalil et al. \cite{khalil2023anec} addressed the perception latency issue by proposing the \textit{Adaptive Neural Ensemble Controller (ANEC)}.
+However, \textit{ANEC} assumed perception latency to be constant and did not address time-varying latency.
 Weighted sum was used to combine the output from the two driving models, but the weight function parameters had to be carefully chosen and adjusted by hand.
-This makes it hard to replicate in different environments as you need to optimize these parameters for each new environment.
+This introduces environment-specific parameter tuning, which may limit straightforward deployment across different scenarios.
+Furthermore, ANEC does not explicitly model latency as a runtime-conditioned variable nor provide discrete latency-indexed predictive heads.
+Instead, it blends multiple policies through adaptive weighting.
+In contrast, PLM-Net formulates latency mitigation as an explicit mapping between measurable delay values and predicted future steering actions.
+This design separates the base driving policy from the latency-compensation layer, enabling deterministic interpolation across latency conditions while preserving the original controller parameters.
 Mao et al. \cite{mao2019delay} explored latency in the context of video object detection by analyzing the detection latency of various video object detectors.
 While they introduced a metric to quantify latency, their study focused on measurement rather than proposing solutions to mitigate latency.